suehirego/metaClient/README.md

 OR You can register a new account

-Search for pre-registered users below and try to follow them;
+Search for pre-registered users and try to follow them
-1.John
-2.Payton
-3.Nancy
-4.Keza
-5.Beth
-6.Susan

 # Description

 MetaInspo is a full stack social media app inspired by Facebook - Meta.